 On this subject the observations of this court through the late Chief Justice Waite, in Reynolds v.
 United States, are pertinent.
+(98 U.S. 145,

-(98 U. S., 145, 165, 166.)
-In that case the defendant was indicted and convicted under section 5352 of the Revised Statutes, which declared that "every person having a husband or wife living, who marries another, whether married or single, in a Territory, or other place over which the United States have exclusive jurisdiction, is guilty of bigamy, and shall be punished by a fine of not more than \$500, and by imprisonment for a term of not more than five years."
-The case being brought here, the court, after referring to a law passed in December, 1788, by the State of Virginia, punishing bigamy and polygamy with death, said that from that day there never had been a time in any State of the Union when polygamy had not been an offense against; society cognizable by the civil courts and punished with more or less severity, and added: "Marriage, while from its very nature a sacred obligation, is, nevertheless, in most civilized nations a civil contract and regulation by law.
+165, 166.)
+In, that case the defen-dant was indicted and convicted under section 5352 of the Revised Statutes, which declared that "every person having a busband or wife liv-ing, who marries another, whether married or single. in a Territory, or other place over which the United have exclusive jurisdiction, States is guilty of bigan.y, and shall be punished by a fine of not more than five hundred dollars, and by imprisonment for a term not more than five years."
+The case being brought five years."
+The case being brought here, the court, after referring to a law passed in December, 1788, by the State of Virginia, punishing bigamy and polygamy with death, said that from that day there never had been a time in any State of the Union when polygamy had not been an offense available society been an offense against society cognizable by the civil courts and punished with more or leaseverity; and added: "Marriage, while from its very nature a sacred obligation, JB. nevertheless, in most civilized nations a givil contract, and usually regulated by law.
 Upon it society may be said to be built, and out of its fruits spring social relations and social obligations and duties, with which government is necessarily required to deal.
-In fact, according as monogamous or polygamous marriages are allowed, do we find the principles on which the government of the people, to a greater or less extent, rests."
-And, referring to the statute cited, he said: "It is constitutional and valid as prescribing a rule of action of all those residing in the Territories, and in places over which the United States have exclusive control.
-This being so, the only question which remains is, whether those who make polygamy a part of their reli-gion are excepted from the operation of the statute.
-If they are, then those who do not make polygamy a part of their religious belief may be found guilty and punished, while those who do must be acquitted and go free.
-This would be introducing a new element into criminal law.
-Laws are made for the government of actions, and while they can not interfere with more religious belief and existence. mere religious belief and opinions they may with practices.

-"Suppose one believed that human sacrifices were a necessary part of religious worship, would it be serious-ly contended that the civil government under which he lived could not interfere to prevent a sacrifice?
-Or, if a wife religiously believed it was her duty to burn herself upon the funeral pile of her dead husband, would it be beyond the power of the civil government to prevent her carrying her beliefinto practice?
-So here, as the law of the organization of society under the exclusive dominion of the United States, it is provided that plural marriages shall not be allowed.
-Can a mail excuse his practices to the contrary because of his religious belief?
-To permit this would be to make the professed doctrines of religious belief superior to the law of the land, and in effect to permit every citizen to become a law unto himself.
+In fact, ac ording as monogamous or polygamous mar-riages are allowed, do we find the principles on which the government of the people, to a greater or less ex-tent, rests."
+And, referring to the tent, rests."
+And, referring to the statute cited, he said: "It is constireferring to the tutional and valid as prescribing a rule of action for all those residing in the Territories, and in places over which the United States have exclusive control.
+This being so, the only question which re-mains is, whether those who make polygamy a part of their religiou are excepted from the operation of the statute.
+If they are, then those who do not make polygamy a part of their religious belief may be found guilty and punished, while those who uo must be acquitted and This would be introducing go free. a new element into criminal law.
+Laws are made for the government of actions, and while they cannot interfere with mere religious belief or opinions, they may with prac-tices.
+Suppose that one believed that human sacrifices were a necessary part of religious worship, would it be seriously contended that the civil government under which he lived could not interfere to prevent a sacrifice?
+Or if a wife religiously believed it was her duty to burn herself upon the funeral pile of her dead husband, would it be beyond the power of the civil government to prevent her carrying her belief into practice?
+So here, as a law of the organization of society under the ex-clusive dominion of the United States, it is provided that plural mar-riages shall not be allowed.
+Can a man excuse his practices to the cou-trary because of his religious belief?
+To permit this would be to make the professed doctrines of religious belief apperior to the law of the land and in effect to permit every citizen to become a law unto himself.
 Government could exist only in name under such circumstances."
-And in Murphy, v.
-Ramsey (114 U. S., 15, 45), referring to the act of Congress excluding polygamists and bigamists from voting or holding office, the court, speaking by Mr. Justice Matthews, said: "Certainly no legis-lation can be supposed more wholesome and necessary in the founding of a free, self-governing commonwealth, fit to take rank as one of the co-ordinate States of the Union, than that which seeks to establish it on the basis of the idea of the family, as consisting in and springing from the Union for life of one man and one woman in the holy estate of matrimony; the sure foundation of all that is stable and noble in our civilization; the best guaranty of that reverent morality which is the source of all beneficent progress in social and political improvement.
-And to this end no means are more directly and immediately suitable than those pr vided by this act, which endeavors
+And in Murphy v.
+Ramsey (114 U.